shardasajal4-wq/Fake_News_Detection_Local_Website/README.md

 # 🔐 Environment Variables

-Create a `.env` file in the root directory:
+Create a `.env` file in the project root directory:

 ```env
 NEWS_API_KEY=your_newsapi_key